-An overview regarding recommended catch-up vaccinations and the corresponding vaccination schedule for different age groups is given in table 7 (p.
-330-332).
+An overview regarding recommended catch-up vaccinations and the corresponding vaccination schedule for different age groups is given in Table 7.
 Age groups were chosen to incorporate age-related particularities in vaccination recommendations and application notes according to the Summary of Product Characteristics of licensed vaccines.
 The relevant age is the age at start of the catch-up series.